Skip to main content

 Common Issues

-app id not received:
+APP_ID not received:

-• Contact IBMAgentConnect@ibm.com with subject “app id Request - [Company Name]”
+• Contact IBMAgentConnect@ibm.com with subject “APP_ID Request - [Company Name]”

-• Allow 2-3 business days for app id assignment
+• Allow 2-3 business days for APP_ID assignment

-Specification validation errors:
+Web form validation errors:

 • Verify JSON syntax is correct